-The audit fees charged by PricewaterhouseCoopers in 2015/16 amounted to CHF 507 911.
-For additional services the Group paid PricewaterhouseCoopers the sum of CHF 92 216, representing CHF 74 231 for tax consulting services and CHF 17 985 for other additional services relating mainly to coaching and supporting group subsidiaries.
+The audit fees charged by PricewaterhouseCoopers in 2016/17 amounted to CHF 526 513.
+For additional services the Group paid PricewaterhouseCoopers the sum of CHF 94 156, representing CHF 75 837 for tax consulting services and CHF 18 319 for other additional services relating mainly to coaching and supporting group subsidiaries.

-Fees charged in 2015/16 by other audit companies for auditing certain subsidiaries amounted to CHF 73 389.
+Fees charged in 2016/17 by other audit companies for auditing certain subsidiaries amounted to CHF 74 541.

 The Audit Committee regularly evaluates the independence and the effectiveness of the external auditors.
 The auditors are also present at meetings of the Audit Committee as required.
 For the reporting period, the Audit Committee held meetings with PricewaterhouseCoopers AG as set out in section 3 of this report.
+The reports and presentations composed by the auditors, the discussions in the meetings, the factual and objective perspectives and the expertise form the basis for the assessment of the Board of Directors regarding the auditors' performance and the fees paid for the audit services provided.